Bruce DuMont

-Bruce DuMont (born June 18, 1944) is an American broadcaster and political analyst based in Chicago, Illinois.
-He was the host of Beyond the Beltway, a syndicated talk radio show that airs on approximately 25 stations around the United States, from June 1980 to October 2022.
+Bruce DuMont (June 18, 1944 – September 10, 2025) was an American syndicated radio political analyst and television presenter based in Chicago, Illinois.
+He was the host of Beyond the Beltway, a syndicated talk radio show that was airing on 14 stations around the United States when it ended production on January 19, 2025.
 The program, which began in 1980 as Inside Politics, also aired a televised version on Chicago's secondary PBS station, WYCC, from 1996 to 2017, when WYCC went off the air.

 DuMont got his start in broadcasting as a producer for WGN 720 AM in 1968.
 He interrupted his radio career to make an unsuccessful run for a seat in the Illinois Senate in 1970, then returned to WGN, this time as a producer for Howard Miller, a controversial radio personality.
 DuMont gained his first on-air radio experience at WLTD, now WCGO, in Evanston, Illinois, a 1,000-watt AM station at the time.
 It was at WLTD that he became nationally known for his investigative reporting on subjects such as Watergate and the CIA.

 He then began to focus on producing news and documentaries for local television.
 A documentary about teenage suicides for WBBM-TV earned him an Iris Award from the National Association of Television Programming, while another documentary, this one about censorship in public libraries, earned him the Golden Gavel Award from the American Bar Association.
 He then worked as a producer for Chicago's primary PBS station, WTTW, heading up its broadcasts of the 1983 mayoral debates between Mayor Jane Byrne and her challengers, Richard M. Daley and Harold Washington.
 DuMont also produced WTTW's Chicago Tonight, and his on-camera work began in 1984 as the program's anchor for both the Republican National Convention and Democratic National Convention.